AmineI/YoloCR-Docker/README.md

 YoloCR is a convenient OCR script, forked from https://git.clapity.eu/Id/YoloCR

-This is a docker-ized version of that project.
+This is a docker-ized version of that project, trying to make as few changes as possible to the original files.

 *Why ?* Well, considering the many dependencies to build and prepare to set this up (see [original README](README_EN.md)), I just did not want to pollute my WSL install or create a heavy dedicated environment/VM just for this considering how low on space I was.